amplication/amplication/README.md

 ## Support

-Ask your questions and participate in discussions regarding Amplication-related and web-dev topics at the Amplication Discord channel.
+Ask your questions and participate in discussions regarding Amplication-related and web-dev topics at the Amplication Discord server.

 <a href="https://discord.gg/Z2CG3rUFnu"><img src="https://amplication.com/images/discord_banner_purple.svg" /></a>